rjkviegas/course/week_outlines.md

 ## Week 6

+By the end of the week all developers will have had a [mini viva](./pills/W6_viva.md) with a coach and received feedback on their learning progress.

 By the end of the week all developers can build tested, easy-to-change software in a team using these processes:

 * Break down projects into tasks and allocate them to pairs